-Important: When CC-SG is not being used, user credentials for a KVM switch are saved on a per-user basis.
-Other users must enter and save their own user credentials again for the KVM switches you added.
-See Editing KVM Switches (on page 29).
+Important: If "Allow LDAP Single Sign-on" is enabled, LDAP users can omit entering credentials in favor of their LDAP credentials being used.
+Otherwise, user credentials for a KVM switch are saved on a per-user basis.
+Other users must enter and save their own user credentials for the KVM switches you added.
+See Editing KVM Switches (on page 30).